hallav/LuxUS/README.md

                         Hyperparameter beta for prior distribution of l.
 If not specified, default value 1 is used.
   -m ALPHA_E, --alpha_e ALPHA_E
-                        Hyperparameter alpha for prior distribution of e.
+                        Hyperparameter alpha for prior distribution of sigmaE2.
 If not specified, default value 5 is used.
   -n BETA_E, --beta_e BETA_E
-                        Hyperparameter beta for prior distribution of e.
+                        Hyperparameter beta for prior distribution of sigmaE2.
 If not specified, default value 5 is used.
   -k ALPHA_R, --alpha_r ALPHA_R
                         Hyperparameter alpha for prior distribution of